sendvishal/DEVNET-INT-IP-OSPF-iBGP/README.md

 # DEVNET-INT-IP-OSPF-iBGP
 DEVNET-INT-IP-OSPF-iBGP

-This short lab to configure interface IPv4 information and OSPF routing configuration on IOS using nornir, jinja2 template
+This short lab to configure interface IPv4 ,OSPF and iBGP routing configuration on IOS using nornir, jinja2 template

 # Instructions